orgua/Rostock_Mini_Pro_2/README.md

 - includes a filament-holder on top of the printer
 - direct mounting at carriage of open belt-ends with zip-ties (with belt_mount_for_carriage.scad)
    - groves secure belt-mount
+- built in power-switch next to the headbed

 Still to do:
 - include cooling into platform